gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 The toric code (Kitaev, 2003)
 is the canonical example:
-a $\mathbb{Z}_2$$ topologically ordered phase with Abelian anyons, exact solvability, and topological quantum error correction.
+a $$\mathbb{Z}_2$$ topologically ordered phase with Abelian anyons, exact solvability, and topological quantum error correction.

-The classification of topologically ordered phases — beyond free fermions, beyond SPT — is a major open problem.
+The classification of topologically ordered phases, beyond free fermions, beyond SPT, is a major open problem.

 Tensor category theory,
 modular tensor categories,
-topological quantum field theory — these are the mathematical tools.
+topological quantum field theory: these are the mathematical tools.
 The physics is not yet fully understood.